wilcoxen-courses/e216-pzip/README.md

 + There are many other ways to translate timestamp strings into numerical values beside using `split()`.
 In this case, however, `split()` is substantially faster than most of the alternatives.
 That matters because this file is only one small part of a large dataset with multiple years of data and hundreds of households.

 + The daylight savings issue comes about because the instrument used to record the data is set to local time (i.e., what a clock on the wall would show).
+In addition to the hour in the fall with 120 minutes, there's an hour in the spring when clocks are moved forward that has 0 minutes.
 An alternative would be to use Coordinated Universal Time (UTC), a world-wide standard that has no adjustments for daylight savings or time zones.
 If you're ever working on datasets that need to be synchronized, and have a say in how the timestamps are set up, UTC is often better than local time.